Robert Polito: Collections

 Polito is the author of two books of poetry, Doubles (1995), and Hollywood & God (2009).
 Barnes and Noble identified Hollywood & God as one of the top five poetry books of the year, remarking that "this collection is shattered, mythic, and dazzling."
 His poetry blends narrative and lyric impulses, drawing on both American pop culture and literary tradition.
 In an interview with The Literary Review, Polito said that Hollywood & God 'Tracks a continuum between what might be regarded as transcendence and what we call celebrity culture ...
 I was interested in telling other people's stories in what looks like my voice and my stories in what looks like other people's voices.
 I think the shifts of identity in Hollywood & God—the moments where suddenly the narrative voice of a poem gives way to another character—are one of the root elements of the book.
 Recurrently, I was aiming for a collective or composite voice, and there's inevitably a lot of collage.'Savage Art (1995), Polito's biography of American noir novelist Jim Thompson, received the National Book Critics Circle Award in Biography and an Edgar Award from the Mystery Writers of America.

-His critical writing includes A Reader's Guide to James Merrill's The Changing Light at Sandover (1995) and At the Titan's Breakfast: Three Essays on Byron's Poetry (1987), as well as many essays, articles, and reviews in the New York Times Book Review, Harpers, Bookforum, Los Angeles Review of Books, Black Clock, AGNI, Paste, The Gettysburg Review, PEN America, BOMB, LIT, Mississippi Review, Open City, Boston Globe, Artforum, Village Voice, Verse, Pequod, The Boston Phoenix, The Boston Review, and the Poetry Foundation.
-From 2004–2006 Polito wrote a column for Bookforum, "Shoot the Piano Player," where he covered noir in literature, film, and visual art.
+His critical writing includes A Reader's Guide to James Merrill's The Changing Light at Sandover (1995) and At the Titan's Breakfast: Three Essays on Byron's Poetry (1987), as well as many essays, articles, and reviews in publications such as the New York Times Book Review, Harpers, Bookforum, Los Angeles Review of Books, Black Clock, AGNI, Paste, The Gettysburg Review, PEN America, BOMB, LIT, Mississippi Review, Open City, Boston Globe, Artforum, Village Voice, Verse, Pequod, The Boston Phoenix, The Boston Review, and the Poetry Foundation.
+From 2004 to 2006 Polito wrote a column for Bookforum, "Shoot the Piano Player," where he covered noir in literature, film, and visual art.
+In 2026, Polito released a major study of Bob Dylan's later career, After The Flood (Liveright).